 Step 1: Understanding who we are and what we sponsor

 For example: I apply for sponsorship on Feb.
-1st; the Board meets in early March; I am accepted into the program on or before March 15th.
+1st; the review takes place within two weeks; I am accepted into the program on or before February 14th.
 This is the longest range of time it would normally take to get sponsored.

 What Do We Sponsor?

 Fractured Atlas supports fiscally sponsored projects that are consistent with our IRS-approved charitable mission.
 Projects must be artistic in nature and may not be produced solely for commercial gain.
 The term "project" is used very broadly, and may refer to a one-time project, an ongoing group or company, or even the work and career of an individual artist.

 Examples of the types of projects we sponsor include:

 - Independent artists' ongoing work and creative development